silvercart/silvercart/docs/en/01_Techbase/02_Discover/01_System_Requirements.md

 ![](_images/silvercartsystemrequirements.png)

-SilverCart will run on any SilverStripe 2.4.2 to 2.4.9 installation.
+SilverCart 3 will run on any SilverStripe 3.x installation.
+Please note that SilverCart for SilverStripe 2.x is no longer supported.

 Information on the SilverStripe system requirements can be found on the [SilverStripe homepage](http://doc.silverstripe.org/framework/en/installation/server-requirements).